retest/recheck-web/README.md

 ## Usage of RecheckDriver / "Unbreakable Selenium"™

-In order to use "unbreakable Selenium"™, you just need to wrap your usual driver with a `RecheckDriver` (drop-in replacement), and use `RecheckWebImpl` instead of `RecheckImpl`.
+In order to use "Unbreakable Selenium"™, you just need to wrap your usual driver within a `RecheckDriver` (drop-in replacement) and use `RecheckWebImpl` instead of `RecheckImpl`.
 The code would the look like [so](https://github.com/retest/recheck-web/blob/master/src/test/java/de/retest/web/SimpleUnbreakableSeleniumShowcaseIT.java)):

 ```
     // Use the RecheckDriver as a wrapper for your usual driver